-Source: Field data, (2021).
+Source: Field data, 2021

-It should be noted that the agricultural information provided has helped smallholder farmers to make choices on proper adaptation practices to climate change.
+It should be noted that the information provided has helped smallholder farmers to make choices on proper adaptation practices to climate change.
 These include the use of modified seeds such as those that mature early, drought tolerant seeds, and soil conservation methods.
-Generally, these findings entail that the agricultural information provided is appropriate, valid and relevant hence producing positive outcomes for smallholder farmers’ response to climate change.
-These findings were supported by one of the interviewed key informants indicate:
+Generally, these findings validate the appropriateness of the agricultural information provided because it finally led to producing positive outcomes for smallholder farmers’ response to climate change.
+These findings were supported by one of the interviewed key informants who had the following opinion:

-Dear researcher, the agricultural information provided are very useful and helpful as all farmers in our village have been using various farming systems to respond to climate change because of it.
-You can even see that production has increased after the adoption of modified seeds and fertilizers.
-For sure, we currently do not suffer climate change effects that much.
-Therefore, I suggest that information dissemination should be strengthened (in-depth interview with key informant at Isele Village 2021).
+Dear researcher, the agricultural information provided is very useful and helpful as all farmers in our village have been using various farming systems to respond to climate change because of such information.
+You can even see that production has increased after the adoption of modified seeds, and fertilizers.
+For sure, we currently do not suffer climate change effects that much; therefore, I suggest that information dissemination should be strengthened (In-depth interview with key informant at Isele Village 2021).

-Factors affecting access to and use of agricultural information
+Factors Affecting Access to and Use of Agricultural Information

-The study has identified broadcasting time, language barriers, and feedback as the major constraints that hinder majority of smallholder farmers’ effective access to and use of agricultural information.
-Mass media programs were described as too short and unfavorably scheduled.
-It was observed that radio programs were scheduled during times of the day when farmers were busy with farming activities, thus, making them unable to listen.
-This was also supported by key informants during in-depth interviews as follows:
+The study has identified broadcasting time, language barriers, and feedback as the major constraints that prevent the majority of smallholder farmers from having effective access to and use of agricultural information.
+Mass media programmes were described as too short and unfavourably scheduled.
+It was observed that radio programmes were scheduled during the day time when farmers were busy in their farms, thus making them unable to listen.
+This was also supported by key informants during the in-depth interviews as follows:

-We have been facing different challenges in the access to agricultural information from mass media because most of the important programs are scheduled during the afternoon when most farmers are in farms and other agricultural activities.
-Therefore, we don’t know what to do in order to be able to access and use agriculture information so that we can at least increase our crop production and to overcome food insecurity due to the increase in temperature (Interview with village elder in Idodi Village, 2021).
+We have been facing different challenges in the access to agricultural information from the mass media because most of the important programmes are scheduled during the afternoon when most farmers are in their farms or other places.
+Therefore, we don’t know what to do in order to be able to access and use agriculture information so that we can at least increase our crop production and overcome food insecurity due to the increase in temperature.
+(Interview with village elder in Idodi Village, 2021).

-Moreover, the findings have revealed that extension officers were not disseminating agricultural information to smallholder farmers effectively because of financial challenges caused by insufficiency of funds received from the government.
+Moreover, the findings have revealed that extension officers were not disseminating agricultural information to smallholder farmers effectively because of financial challenges caused by insufficient funds received from the government.
 This hinders farmers’ information access and use for climate change adaptation as confirmed by one interviewee as follows:

-To be honest, the farmers claim that they don’t receive agricultural information on time.
-This is due to low budget that is set by the government for agricultural related activities which makes it is difficult for us to visit smallholder farmers on daily basis due to high operational costs.
+Farmers claim that they don’t receive agricultural information on time; but to be honest, this is due to the insufficient budget that is allocated by the government for agricultural related activities which makes it is difficult for us to visit smallholder farmers on a daily basis due to high operational costs.
 That’s why sometimes we normally use village meetings to provide agricultural information such as proper planting time, types of crops to be cultivated and fertilizers to be used (Interview with Idodi Ward Agricultural officer, 2021).

-Discussion of the Results
+Discussion of Results